 סיני – "Thornbush"

-Mountain in the Sinai peninsula of Egypt, possibly Jabal Mousa today
+Located in the Sinai peninsula of Egypt, possibly Jabal Mousa today / Elevation 7500'

 -